louispch/brunch-starter-template/README.md

 `npm install`

-If you are not using Sublime Text delete the files with the extension .sublime-project or .sublime-workspace.
+If you are not using Sublime Text delete the files with the extension .sublime-project or .sublime-workspace